Many people want to know who gets the family home in a divorce.

 Who get’s the family home in a divorce can be very complex.

 Want your ex to pay your legal costs?
-If you are in Toronto we can go to court for you.
 If you win, your spouse might have to pay the fees.

 When is a matrimonial home your own?